Like it or not, the machines are claiming new territory.

 Lack of skills, quasi-differentiated brands, and aged operations are hurdles for traditional retailers — but the role of intelligent agents will be the thorniest issue in 2018.
 Only 33% of retailers understand the disruptive nature of intelligent agents; 67% do not.

 18. Unique proprietary algorithms are the backbone of platforms like Facebook, Amazon, and Google.
 A failure to understand these algorithms can pose a serious challenge to marketing efforts.
-For that reason, it’s essential that marketing professionals source talent that can act as translator and influencer between the marketing team and the platforms that rely on AI algorithms.
+For that reason, it’s essential that marketing professionals source talent that can act as translators and influencers between the marketing team and the platforms that rely on AI algorithms.
 Forrester predicts that:

 25% of CMOs will fail to do this, resulting in their brand becoming undifferentiated and silenced in the market.